JonahCoffelt/Human-AI-Interaction-Research/Literature/A risk-based model for human-artificial intelligence conflict resolution in process systems.md

 # Questions/Note
 - Why $R=P+S$ instead of the product as is typical in risk calculation?
 - This assumption reflects the current state of AI development, where AI lacks the ability to perceive human value judgments and does not possess human-like perception or cognitive capabilities.
+- Why did they choose their particular model for the human?
+How can we differentiate a human from AI in our modeling and case study.
-- **Targeted manipulation of data sensors and targeted social engineering.**
+- **Cybersecurity: Targeted manipulation of data sensors and targeted social engineering.**

 - Look into other models for human decision making
 - What would be a proper model to take human input
-- Agentic